scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Processing Rules

-The following rules apply when processing SCMP messages:
+Endhosts may use a single process to forward incoming SCMP messages to other processes.
+For the forwarding process, the following rules apply when processing SCMP messages:

    - If an SCMP error message of unknown type is received at its destination, it MUST be passed to the upper-layer process that originated the packet that caused the error, if it can be identified.
    - If an SCMP informational message of unknown type is received, it MUST be silently dropped.